pub trait Connection: Debug + Deref<Target = ConnectionOutputs> {

 fn send_close_notify(&mut self)

-Queues a close_notify warning alert to be sent in the next
+Queues a close_notify warning alert to be sent in the next Self::write_tls call.

-Connection::write_tls call.
-This informs the peer that the
+This informs the peer that the connection is being closed.

 Does nothing if any close_notify or fatal alert was already sent.